blrzsvrzs/nucleolus/README.md

  * DK: [Derks and Kuipers (1997) - Implementing the simplex method for computing the prenucleolus of transferable utility games](https://www.researchgate.net/publication/265080719)
  * SP: the primal sequence of [Solymosi (1993) - On computing the nucleolus of cooperative games](https://www.researchgate.net/publication/318017147)
  * SD: the dual sequence of [Solymosi (1993) - On computing the nucleolus of cooperative games](https://www.researchgate.net/publication/318017147)
+ * PD: primal-dual algorithm from Benedek et al. (2019) - Trade-offs in the computation of the nucleolus (forthcoming)
+ * DP: dual-primal algorithm from Benedek et al. (2019) - Trade-offs in the computation of the nucleolus (forthcoming)

 ### Executables